-A cordless power mop is like a hand-held one, but use a water system and mopping motor replace your effort.
-It does the work for you.
+A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

-You will find brands like Bissell, Karcher, HiZero, Tineco, Dyson, Shark and many generics ranging from under $100 to $1000.
+You will find brands like Karcher, Tineco, Dyson, Shark, Roborock, Mova, Narwal, Dreame and many generics ranging from under $100 to nearly $2000.

 - Mop only using the mop roller to pick up dust and detritus.